opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/publishconfigure-woh.md

 ## Description

 The ConfigurablePublishWorkflowOperationHandler will distribute the given elements and create a publication element for it.
+In default it will retract all publications before publishing the new.

 ## Parameter Table